-The closest that any of the leading Democratic candidates came to considering a public financing system was Edwards' indication that the ensemble of proposed reforms could potentially lead to a singlepayer model, if people were to prefer the new public plan option - offered by all major Democrats over private insurance.22 Whether this comment was intended as a nod to voters favoring a single-payer option or as a realistic scenario of out-competing the market, it revealed that the Democrats' marketbased reform plans formed a patchwork of stopgap measures.
-These proposals assembled existing public programs, employer-based coverage, insurance market reforms, a new public plan, and tax subsidies, held together by the thread of responsibility, shared albeit unevenly - among individuals, employers, and the government.
+The closest that any of the leading Democratic candidates came to considering a public financing system was Edwards' indication that the ensemble of his proposed reforms could potentially lead to a single-payer model, if people were to prefer the new public plan option-also a key element of Obama's proposals-over private insurance.25 Whether this comment was intended as a nod to voters favoring a single-payer option or as a realistic scenario of out-competing the market, it revealed that the Democrats' market-based reform plans formed a patchwork of stopgap measures.
+These proposals assembled existing public programs, employer-based coverage, insurance market reforms, a new public plan, and tax subsidies, held together by the thread of responsibility, shared-albeit unevenly-among individuals, employers, and the government.
 No explicit duties were assigned to the private health care industry, although a regulatory framework was designed to allocate some responsibility to commercial insurers and providers.

 A human rights analysis of the various reform ideas shows that it is primarily the very limited responsibility and accountability conferred on the private sector and the government that are bound to impede the development of a financing structure that prioritizes health.
 None of the proposed reform measures obligates the private health care industry or the public sector to fully respect, protect, and facilitate access to quality care, as the human right to health demands.

-The entrenched view of health as a private matter of choice and personal responsibility - only inadequately supplemented with expectations of burden sharing - means that risks, costs, and benefits are not pooled in a system of health protection.
-While the government is able to create and expand entitlements to health care, such entitlements are merely conditional.
+The entrenched view of health as a private matter of choice and personal responsibility-only inadequately supplemented with expectations of burden sharing-means that risks, costs, and benefits are not pooled in a system of health protection.
+While the government has been able to create and expand entitlements to health care, such entitlements are merely conditional.
 They are allocated according to government-set eligibility criteria, some of which may be changed at the government's discretion.

-At least three major problems mar the main health care reform ideas that gained prominence over the course of the 2008 presidential campaign: limited obligations to contribute to a public good, limited accountability of private and state actors, and restriction of universal rights to eligibility-based entitlements.
-That said, basic solutions may lie simply in delimiting obligations, accountability, and rights, which could provide a useful starting point for comprehensive, rights-based reform.
+At least three major problems mar the main health care reform ideas that gained prominence over the course of the 2008 presidential campaign: limited obligations to protect a public good, limited accountability of private and state actors, and restriction of universal rights to eligibility-based entitlements.
+Basic solutions may lie simply in delimiting obligations, accountability, and rights, which could provide a useful starting point for rights-based systemic reform.

-For example, mandating individuals to buy insurance and employers to offer coverage creates a new obligation, much to the chagrin of libertarians and other "free-market" advocates.
-The rationale is to reduce the number of uninsured people and stop employers from dropping coverage for their employees.
-From a practical perspective, this requires making insurance affordable, which in turn, entails either providing public subsidies - indexed to premium prices - or controlling the prices charged by the insurance industry.
-As all proposals rely on the former, the government has to assume a responsibility of its own - that is, to provide adequate, sliding scale subsidies.
-24
+For example, mandating individuals to buy insurance and employers to offer coverage would create a new obligation, much to the chagrin of libertarians.
+The rationale is to reduce the number of uninsured people and stop employers from dropping coverage for their employees.26 From a practical perspective, this requires making insurance affordable, which in turn, entails either providing public subsidies-indexed to premium prices-or controlling the prices charged by the insurance industry.
+As all proposals rely on the former, supported by the insurance lobby, the government has to assume a responsibility of its own-that is, to provide adequate, sliding scale subsidies.27